-I will try not to give too many plot details and instead describe individual moments and details that define the film.
-Firstly, it’s seriously grim.
-I admit there are many other anti-war films that convey the idea that war is hell, but none do it in the way Come and See does.
+It’s seriously grim.
+There are many other anti-war films that convey the idea that war is hell, but none do so as graphically as Come and See.

 Image wise, the film is very dark as it was shot in natural lighting – even scenes set in broad daylight look like they were filmed in the late evening, and as a result many scenes are underexposed and required high frame rate cameras.
 This gives the result of grainy footage, making it seem less like a professionally produced film and immersing the viewer in grim reality.

 The sound design is superb; as part of the film’s overall contrast between hyper-realism and surrealism, the soundtrack uses almost out-of-place Mozart one moment, and low drones a few minutes after, in order to create a powerful sense of dread.
-The first example I can think of is when the Luftwaffe reconnaissance plane spots Flyora in the sand with his rifle; all ambient noise fades away and the long, deep sound of the engines gets louder and louder.
+When a Luftwaffe reconnaissance aircraft spots Flyora in the sand with his rifle; all ambient noise fades away and the long, deep sound of the engines gets louder and louder.

 The plane is used as a storytelling device throughout the film; each time it appears it indicates something deeply troubling is imminent.